 ED-4460/FE-4400.
-Student Teaching: Elementary Education-12 semester hours
+Student Teaching: Education-12 semester hours

-This is a twelve (12)-week full-day experience in classroom observation and teaching.
+This is a 15-week, full-day experience in classroom observation and teaching.
 Students teach under the supervision of highly qualified Christian school teachers and a college supervisor.
-This course must be taken concurrently with ED-4450 Philosophy of Christian School Education.
-Prerequisites: Successful completion of all certification coursework and approved admittance into student teaching.
-Course offered every spring semester.
+Students must submit requests for student teaching during their junior year in order to be placed in a Christian school (students do not obtain placements).
+Prerequisites: successful completion of all certification coursework and preservice hours.
+Course offered every semester.